wxwern/personal-diary/README.md

 ## Description

-Personal Diary is a simple and easy to use journalling app which is completely free with no advertisements and limitations.
+Need a simple, free, and easy to use journalling app?
+Meet Personal Diary!

+With no advertisements, limitations nor any upfront cost, Personal Diary is your simplest and best journalling tool yet.
 Easily access all your entries in all your devices with iCloud Sync.
-With passcode & biometric protection, you can write diary entries without worrying that someone will peek at what you wrote.
+Write diary entries without worrying that someone will peek at what you wrote, with passcode & biometric protection.
 Forgot about your diary?
-The app will now 'summon' you back a friendly nudge.
+The app can 'summon' you back with a friendly nudge.
 You can also import as many photos as you wish into your entries.
-As an addition, you can optionally set your mood and the current weather.
+As an optional addition, you can set your mood, and add weather and tags to an entry.

 Notable Features:
-- Available on all primary Apple OSes.\*
-- iCloud Sync across all your devices.
   -  Numeric passcode lock (any number of digits).
-- Unlock using Touch ID or Face ID.
+  -  Unlock using Touch ID or Face ID on supported devices.
+  -  Auto-saves as you type.
   -  Simple & Easy to use.
-- Auto-saves as you type.
-- Ability to pick a mood.
+  -  Sync data between devices via iCloud Drive.
-- Ability to choose the weather of the day.
+  -  Ability to pick a mood and weather of the day.
   -  Mood & Weather can be automatically chosen.
   -  Import photos to your entries.
-- Notifications to remind you to write in your diary daily.
-- Smart Search - look for stuff with intelligent search.
-- Select a theme of your liking.
+  -  Select a theme to suite your style.
   -  Dark Mode for better night use.
-- Fully supports iPad Multitasking Features.
+  -  iPad Multitasking Features supported.
-- Fully supports external keyboard and trackpad.
-- Fully supports VoiceOver.
+  -  Full support for physical keyboards, trackpad and mice.
+  -  VoiceOver fully supported.
   -  Simple Rich Text editing supported.
-- Siri Shortcuts and Integration (experimental).
+  -  Siri Shortcuts and Integration.
-- Full-fledged Apple Watch app, with ability to browse a mini-Timeline, and add or edit entries.
+  -  Full featured Apple Watch app.
-- FlickType keyboard integration in the Apple Watch app, allowing for a faster and more convenient typing experience on your wrist.
+  -  Apple Watch system keyboard and FlickType keyboard support in the Apple Watch app.
+  -  Fully compatible with all modern iPhone, iPad and Apple Watch models.
+  -  Daily Notifications for writing in your diary.
-- NO Ads & absolutely FREE! :D
+  -  No Advertisements & absolutely FREE! :D

-\* All Apple OSes supported include: iOS, iPadOS, macOS and watchOS.
+*Some features may not available on the Apple Watch.
+All features for editing and viewing all your entries such as the Timeline view are fully supported on the watch, except for previewing images.

+Don't forget to let me know what you think of Personal Diary by leaving a review on the App Store!
+Reviews and ratings help and let other users find this app.
+If you have any problems or questions, feel free to send a feedback; I might be able to help! :)

+Warning:
+- Please do not forget your password.
+If you forget your password and your identity cannot be verified, you may not be able to access your data.

 ## Downloads
 ### Stable Release